freqtrade/freqtrade/README.md

 ## Support

-### Help / Slack
+### Help / Slack / Discord

 For any questions not covered by the documentation or for further information about the bot, we encourage you to join our slack channel.

 - [Click here to join Slack channel](https://join.slack.com/t/highfrequencybot/shared_invite/enQtNjU5ODcwNjI1MDU3LTU1MTgxMjkzNmYxNWE1MDEzYzQ3YmU4N2MwZjUyNjJjODRkMDVkNjg4YTAyZGYzYzlhOTZiMTE4ZjQ4YzM0OGE).

-To those interested to check out the newly created discord channel.
-Click [here](https://discord.gg/MA9v74M)
+Alternatively, check out the newly created [discord server](https://discord.gg/MA9v74M).

-P.S. currently since discord channel is relatively new, answers to questions might be slightly delayed as currently the user base quite small.
+*Note*: Since the discord server is relatively new, answers to questions might be slightly delayed as currently the user base quite small.

 ### [Bugs / Issues](https://github.com/freqtrade/freqtrade/issues?q=is%3Aissue)